Emmy Rossum: Personal life

 Rossum married Justin Siegel in February 2008, although they publicly presented themselves as in an unmarried relationship.
-19 months later, in September 2009, he filed for divorce, citing irreconcilable differences.
+Nineteen months later, in September 2009, he filed for divorce, citing irreconcilable differences.
 The divorce was finalized on December 28, 2010.

-Rossum dated Counting Crows frontman Adam Duritz from 2009 to 2010.
+Rossum dated musician Adam Duritz from 2009 to 2010.

 In 2013, Rossum began dating writer/director Sam Esmail.
 They got engaged two years later, in August 2015.
 They married on May 29, 2017, at the Central Synagogue in New York City.
-The couple has two children: a daughter, born May 2021, and a son, born April 2023.
+The couple have two children: a daughter, born May 2021, and a son, born April 2023.

 Rossum has celiac disease and predominantly hyperactive ADHD and has been on medication for the latter since childhood.

 The designer Vera Wang was married to Rossum's cousin, investor and real-estate developer Arthur P. Becker from 1989 to 2012.

 Rossum has described herself as "a spiritual person, but not especially religious."